ekampourakis/EnhancedSerial/README.md

 Download a .zip copy of the library and install it using this guide: https://www.arduino.cc/en/Guide/Libraries. <br />
 Inside the 'examples' folder you will find everything you need to know.
 The usage of the EnhancedSerial library is as simple as that.

+### Arduino Sketch
+Go inside the 'examples' folder and upload one of the provided example sketches to the Arduino

 ### Application Implementation
 Inside the 'Code Snippets' folder you will find all required code files to implement the library in your applications.